-I respectfully disagree on the most mediagenic talking point of the book, the schism between the United States and Europe.
-I realize that a counterintuitive claim - that the United States, the land of free competition and capitalism, has seen a rise of market power, whereas stale and over-regulated Europe has not - does catch the attention.
-Still, the evidence in the book as well as other research to date do not back up this claim.
-Below I will show contrary evidence that supports a similar pattern in Europe as in the US, and how the book has reached the opposite conclusion.
+I respectfully disagree on the talking point of the book that stands out most, namely the schism between the United States and Europe.
+I realize that a counterintuitive claim-that the United States, the land of free competition and capitalism, has seen a rise of market power, whereas stale and overregulated Europe has not-does catch the attention.
+Still, the evidence in the book, as well as other research to date, does not back up this claim.
+Below, I will show contrary evidence that supports a similar pattern in Europe as in the United States, and explain how the book has reached the opposite conclusion.

-I do fully agree that the rise of market power has profound macroeconomic implications, point 2. of the book's main thesis.
+I fully agree that the rise of market power has profound macroeconomic implications, point (ii) of the book's main thesis.
 The book chooses to focus mainly on the impact market power has on investment and productivity growth.
-I would argue that the implications are even broader than just investment and productivity growth.
-The book does mention some of these implications in passing, such as the decline in the labor share for example, while other macro implications, such as the general equilibrium effects of product market power on the wage level and inequality for example, are not discussed at all.
+I would argue that the implications are even broader.
+The book does mention some of these implications in passing, such as the decline in the labor share, for example, while other macro implications such as the general equilibrium effects of product market power on the wage level and inequality are not discussed at all.

-Point 3. of the book's thesis, that the rise of market power is driven by policy choices, is true, but it does not paint the complete picture of the market power story.
-One question is how an inadequate policy choice regarding merger review and antitrust enforcement affects market power; a different question is how technological change is a different explanation for why market power has increased in the last four decades.
+Point (iii) of the book's thesis, that the rise of market power is driven by policy choices, is true, but it does not paint the complete picture of the market power story.
+One question is how an inadequate policy choice regarding merger review and antitrust enforcement affects market power; a different question is how technological change increased market power given the existing merger and antitrust regime.
 There is ample evidence to support the technological change hypothesis in addition to lax antitrust enforcement.
-The problem with omitting technological change is not merely an issue of focus - the book does mention some of the technology issues such as network externalities, but does not bring it up as a major driver of the rise of market power.
-Technological change has fundamentally different conclusions for welfare than lax merger review has.
-For example, mergers and acquisitions that generate no synergies are unambiguously welfare decreasing.
-The effect of technological change is ambiguous: firms that are more efficient (through network effects for example) create value for the customer, but at the same time use their dominant position to extract rents from customers.
-The overwhelming evidence on the reallocation of economic activity towards high markup, superstar firms is evidence of this technology tradeoff (see De Loecker et al. (2020) and Autor et al. (2017)).
-In addition to the welfare implications, the claim that antitrust policy, or the lack thereof, is the dominant explanation for the rise of market power leads to an easy, yet erroneous conclusion that Europe is different from the US.
+Technological change leads to fundamentally different welfare and policy conclusions than lax merger review.
+In addition to the welfare implications, the claim that antitrust policy, or the lack thereof, is the dominant explanation for the rise of market power leads to an easy yet erroneous conclusion that Europe is different from the United States.
 That conclusion is much harder to reach when the determinant of the rise of market power is technological change.

 The book is somewhat lopsided in its organization.
 Understandably, the author focuses on his expertise and the body of his research.
-The book is a compendium of Philippon's research output of the last decades, with a special focus on the last years of his work.
+The book is a compendium of Philippon's research output of the last decades, with a special focus on the most recent years of his work.
 That is commendable given the stature he has as a top researcher and the quality of output that he has produced.
-But it also takes away from the main focus of this book, which is the Rise of Market Power and the Macroeconomic
+But it also takes away from the main focus of this book, which is the rise of market power and the macroeconomic implications.

-Implications.
 For example, of the four parts, the book spends one entire part discussing the political economy of lobbying and money in politics.
-This is an interesting topic, and his years of research on the topic make Philippon the ideal expert to explain it, but it occupies a disproportionate share of real estate in this book on market power, while leaving out much of the evidence, for example in support of technological change as a driver of market power.
+This is an interesting topic, and his years of research on the topic make Philippon the ideal expert to explain it, but it occupies a disproportionate share of real estate in this book on market power, while leaving out much of the evidence, for example, in support of technological change as a driver of market power.